nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * **`find`** `<task>; <due date>` <br>
 E.g. **`find`** `project proposal; 041216` <br>
 This command shows:
-* Your tasks that are due before `<due date>`
+* Your tasks that are due by `<due date>`
 * Your [floating tasks](#add-a-floating-task)

 ### 3.5.
 List all tasks : `list`

-Shows a list of all your tasks in the task manager.<br>
+Displays all your tasks in your task list.<br>

-Detailed tasks are listed in _chronological order_.
+Tasks that have specific dates and/or times are listed in _chronological order_.

+Here is a reason why you might want to _list_ all your tasks:

+* **You want to prioritize your tasks based on the order of their specific dates / times** <br>

+  > You want to have an overview of all your tasks based on urgency, then manually select certain urgent tasks to focus on.

 > * **`list`** <br>
-Navigate through the panels and tasks using your arrow keys. <br>
+Navigate through my panels as well as your tasks using the arrow keys on your keyboard. <br>

 <img src="images/UiListCommand.png" width="600"><br>
 _Figure 3.5.1.
 List Command_